Nikolai2038/my-shell-environment/README.md

 Where:

 - `--dev`: If to use Firefox for Developers instead of default Firefox;
+- `--mozlz4`: If to export in "mozlz4" format, not JSON.
+In this case command "mozlz4" not needed to be installed (useful on Windows);
 - `file_path`: Path to the file where search engines data will be saved.
 Format is JSON.

 And: